flynx/pWiki/bootstrap/Doc/Path.md

 ## Page acquisition

 pWiki path system differs from how traditional file system paths are handled.
-In pWiki if a path does not reference a page directly, a search is conducted to find an alternative page.
+In pWiki if a path does not reference a page directly (i.e. it's a _view_), a search is conducted to find an alternative page.
 This search is called _page acquisition_.

 **Acquisition process:**
 _A set of rules defining how a page is retrieved via a path._